jupyter/enhancement-proposals/102-markdown-based-notebooks/markdown-based-notebooks.md

   upon saving, to support various use case.
 E.g.
     - specify that outputs and cell ids shall be discarded when readability and conciseness is the priority;
     - specify that outputs should be stored at the end;
-    - specify that metadata should be stored concisely as one-line json blobs.
+    - specify that metadata should be stored concisely as one-line JSON objects.
 - After some time and experimentation, define official notebook metadata specifying how these pieces of information should be handled upon saving.
 - Standardize ways to provide directory-wide/project-wide notebook metadata (typical use cases: specify that